Zscaler Blog

 Figure 6: Ransomware payment details

-We decided to take a look at the encryption protocol used by the attacker to encrypt the files so that we could figure out ways to decrypt the files, if possible.
-To our surprise, the app turned out to be implementing very vague functionalities and, in reality, the app was not encrypting anything.
+We decided to look at the encryption protocol the attacker used to encrypt the files, to see if it was possible to decrypt them.
+To our surprise, the app turned out to be implementing very vague functionalities and, in reality, was not encrypting anything.

-Looking at the AndroidManifest.xml file, we confirmed that the ransomware does not use the internet at all and also no traces of internet permissions were found during runtime.
+Looking at the AndroidManifest.xml file, we confirmed that the ransomware does not use the internet at all, and no traces of internet permissions were found during runtime.
 This leads us to two conclusions:

-• If there is no direct communication encryption protocol used, then there has to be an even simpler way to unlock the device.
+• If no direct communication encryption protocol is used, there has to be a simpler way to unlock the device.

-The second conclusion led us to the unlocking functionality where we found the hard-coded pin to unlock the device.
-If you are the victim of this ransomware, then use 4865083501 to unlock the device.
+The second conclusion led us to the unlocking functionality, where we found the hard-coded key to unlock the device.
+If you are the victim of this ransomware, use 4865083501 to unlock your device.

 Unlock

-Just unlocking the device does not complete the task from the victim's side.
+However, just unlocking the device isn't quite enough.
 We also noticed that the app was hiding in the entire process.
-The screenshot below shows the hiding functionality, where the app hides the icon from the user and also deletes its activities from the Recent Apps list.
+Figure 8 shows the hiding functionality, which enables the app to hide its icon and delete its activity from the Recent Apps list.

 Hide Icon

-It's crucial to remove the app from the apps list on your device.
-Android users can simply go to Settings to open up the application list.
-Coronavirus Tracker will be visible in the list as shown below.
+It's crucial to remove the app from the app list on your Android device.
+To do this, simply go to Settings and open the application list.
+Coronavirus Tracker will be visible in the list as shown in Figure 9.

 List

-Figure 9: The Coronavirus Tracker in the installed apps list
+Figure 9: Coronavirus Tracker in the installed apps list

-The victim can easily uninstall the app.
-In some versions of Android, if the admin app cannot be removed directly, the user can first revoke the admin permissions and then uninstall the app.
+From here, you can easily uninstall the app.
+In some versions of Android, admin permissions will prevent you from removing the app directly.
+In this case, you'll need to revoke the app's permissions and then uninstall the app.
 This is where the Android Accessibility functionality would be used by attackers to keep the app persistent.
 But we did not find any such usage in this ransomware.

 Conclusion

-The world is facing a huge crisis in the spread of the coronavirus, but attackers don't care and are always on the hunt to play on people's fears and victimize users.
-In such times, it's always advised to take the utmost care while surfing online.
-Zscaler customers are safe from such frauds, and we always advise everyone to follow basic precautions:
+The world is in crisis amid the spread of the coronavirus, but attackers are always on the hunt to play on people's fears.
+In such times, it's important to take the utmost care while surfing online.
+Zscaler customers are safe from such fraud, and we always advise everyone to follow basic precautions:

-• Only install apps from official stores, such as Google Play.
+• Only install apps from official app stores, such as the Google Play Store.

-• Never click on unknown links received through ads, SMS messages, emails, or the like.
+• Never click on unknown links received through ads, SMS messages, emails, etc.

 • Never trust apps with claims that seem unrealistic.
-(There is no such technology yet invented which informs a user whether a coronavirus patient is around us.)
+(Technology that can tell you when a coronavirus patient is near you doesn't yet exist.)

 form submtited